-Successful completion of this qualification allows learners to improve their employment opportunities or to continue to further study at a higher level.
-It will enable learners to apply for registration with Social Care Wales as a Registered Manager, providing that they also meet all other registration requirements.
+Successful completion of this qualification allows learners to progress their employment opportunities or to continue to further study at a higher level.

 How can I be confident that this qualification is up-to-date and will be recognised by employers?